clem2k/SonicArt/README.md

 You'll need to prep the frame and cut some holes for the buttons in the frame, you'll need 2 for the sound and led buttons, and another for the on/off switch.

+#### Battery holder

+The battery holder goes to power on the PCB or directly to the Arduino nano to pins VIN ( + ) and GND ( - ).
+Do not forget to add a on/off switch button to the red wire of the battery holder, otherwise it'll be always powered up ...

 ### PCB

 I've designed a PCB, but it's totally optional you can solder directly the components and hot glue them in the frame, I just wanted to make it nice inside also ;-) If you want you can download my Gerber files and use them to make the PCB yourself or to order it from any PCB prototyping service (such as JLCPCB or PCBway).
-Link to gerber file [here](https://github.com/clem2k/SonicArt/blob/5eb46e809447564e8ae2b53ef5e433ecfa21d3dd/PCB/Gerber_PCB_SonicDuino_2_2021-09-18.zip).
+Link to Gerber file [here](https://github.com/clem2k/SonicArt/blob/5eb46e809447564e8ae2b53ef5e433ecfa21d3dd/PCB/Gerber_PCB_SonicDuino_2_2021-09-18.zip).

 ##### Here's the schematics